Samsung/TizenRT/apps/system/utils/README.md

 ## df
-This shows information about the file system on which each FILE resides, or all file systems by default.
+This shows information about the File System on which each FILE resides, or all File Systems by default.
 ```bash
 TASH>>df -h
 Filesystem    Size      Used  Available Mounted on